hashicorp/terraform-provider-kubernetes/website/docs/d/persistent_volume_v1.html.markdown

 #### Arguments

 * `ceph_monitors` - (Required) A collection of Ceph monitors.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 * `fs_type` - (Optional) Filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
-For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/volumes#rbd)
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/storage/volumes#rbd)
 * `keyring` - (Optional) Keyring is the path to key ring for RBDUser.
 Default is /etc/ceph/keyring.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 * `rados_user` - (Optional) The rados user name.
 Default is admin.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 * `rbd_image` - (Required) The rados image name.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 * `rbd_pool` - (Optional) The rados pool name.
 Default is rbd.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it.
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it.
 * `read_only` - (Optional) Whether to force the read-only setting in VolumeMounts.
 Defaults to false.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 * `secret_ref` - (Optional) Name of the authentication secret for RBDUser.
 If provided overrides keyring.
 Default is nil.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/rbd/README.md#how-to-use-it. see [secret_ref](#secret_ref) for more details.
+For more info see https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it.
+See [secret_ref](#secret_ref) for more details.

 ### `secret_ref`

 #### Arguments

 * `name` - (Optional) Name of the referent.
-For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names)
 * `namespace` - (Optional) The Namespace of the referent secret.

 ### `vsphere_volume`